Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Introduction

-In this paper, I investigate how coal mining impacts the regional economic development in interwar Japan, and how the institutional change with respect to female labor patterns induced by the technology shocks influenced its process.
-In prewar Japan, the coal mining sector had relied not only on male miners but also on the female miners.
-However, the innovation of labor-saving technologies such as coal cutters and conveyers and the renewal of traditional extraction methodology induced the institutional change through the revision of labor regulations on the female miners in interwar period.
-It dramatically changed the mining place from where female and male manual miners worked in the pits to the place where skilled male miners were the principal workers.
-Such an institutional change could have impacted the regional economy as it shall increase the gender wage gap.
+This paper investigates how coal mining impacted regional development during interwar Japan, and how it was influenced by the institutional change concerning female labor patterns induced by technology shocks.
+In prewar Japan, the coal mining sector relied on both male and female miners.
+However, during the interwar period there was innovation through labor-saving technologies such as coal cutters and conveyors combined with the renewal of traditional extraction methodology.
+Simultaneously there was revision of labor regulations affecting female miners.
+It dramatically changed the mining workplace from one where both female and male manual miners worked in the pits to one where skilled male miners became the principal workers.
+This institutional change impacted the regional economy by increasing the gender wage gap.

-I found that the coal mine leads to the population growth, indicating the regional development in the mining area.
-The revised labor regulations did not stagnate the local population growth, but rather accelerated it because the institutional change due to the regulations had forced female miners to exist from labor market and to form their families.
-Since the revised regulation prohibited risky works in the pits by the female miners, it substantially reduced their occupational hazards.
-This led not only to the declines in the overall female mortality but also to the improvements in the early-life mortality rates via the mortality selection mechanism \textit{in utero}.
+I found that the presence of coal mines leads to population growth, indicating regional development in the mining area.
+The revised labor regulations did not stagnate the local population growth but accelerated it.
+This was because the institutional change due to the regulations forced female miners to exit the labor market and establish families.
+Since the revised regulation prohibited female miners from risky work in the pits, it substantially reduced their occupational hazards.
+This led to declines in overall female mortality and improvements in the early-life mortality rates via the mortality selection mechanism \textit{in utero}.